-If a Member becomes Totally Disabled during a period of absence from work where disability coverage has been retained and premiums have been paid:
+If a Member becomes Totally Disabled during a period of absence from work during which disability coverage has been retained and premiums have been paid:

-- the Elimination Period will begin on the onset of Total Disability; - the Benefit Period will be deemed to begin on expiry of the Elimination Period; and - benefit payments will begin on the later of the expiry of the Elimination Period or the date the Member was scheduled to return to work.
+- the Elimination Period will begin on the onset of Total Disability; - the Benefit Period will be deemed to begin on expiry of the Elimination Period; and

+Proof of claim consists of 3 forms: Declaration of the Employee, Declaration of the employer and Declaration of the physician.
+Forms are available on our website. • benefit payments will begin on the later of the expiry of the Elimination Period or the date the Member was scheduled to return to work.